Dental Technology in Edmonton

 Dental lasers work by administering energy in the form of light.
 This energy acts as a cutting instrument when used for dental surgery or gum disease treatment.
 The light energy of lasers is also used to “cure” fillings, and as a heat source in teeth whitening treatments.

-The K-7 system is a computerized TMJ diagnostic tool.
+The BioPak Evaluation System is a computerized TMJ diagnostic tool.
 It helps your dentist to assess your jaw joints by:

-Measuring the muscle activity in your jaw – The K7 electromyograph records electrical activity in the jaw muscles, from several electrodes placed around the jaw area.
+- Measuring the muscle activity in your jaw – The BioPak Evaluation System electromyograph records electrical activity in the jaw muscles, from several electrodes placed around the jaw area.
 In real time, your dentist can watch this data being graphed from as many as eight sites simultaneously.

-Measuring the movement of your jaw – The K7 Computerized Mandibular Scanning (CMS) picks up the motion of a small magnet on the lower jaw.
+- Measuring the movement of your jaw – The BioPak Evaluation System picks up the motion of a small magnet on the lower jaw.
 For this testing you wear a lightweight frame supported by your shoulders.
 Eight sensors track jaw motion in three dimensions – up/down, sideways, and forward and back.
 The jaw joint is the only in the body, which can move in three dimensions like this.

 All this data can be provided to you in a format that is easy for you to read and understand.
-For more information about the K-7 evaluation system, visit www.myotronics.com
+For more information about the BioPak Evaluation System, visit www.myotronics.com

 TENS stands for Transcutaneous Electrical Nerve Stimulation.
 This small, battery-powered unit is often referred to as “the best part” of a TMJ diagnosis.
 Why?
 It is where the pain is temporarily relieved.